September 3, 2020

 If your relative needs to process their case outside the USA, once the family petition (i-130) is approved, the case is sent to the National Visa Center which is located in New Hampshire.
 You should also get an email with your case number and invoice number.

 In order to expedite your case, you must have a hardship reason to put your case before that of others.
-You may request an expedite at firstname.lastname@example.org .
-You should:
+You may request an NVC expedite directly with the NVC public inquiry department at NVCexpedite@state.gov and be sure to include the following information in your request:

 - List the NVC case number & invoice number in the subject line and in the body of the email.